kevinchar93/pikachu-justfile/README.md

 # Pikachu Justfile

-A very simple Makefile used in [this article](https://github.com/kevinchar93/pikachu-makefile) to illustrate how a `Justfile` works.
+A very simple Justfile used in [this article](https://github.com/kevinchar93/pikachu-makefile) to illustrate how a `Justfile` works.

 You'll need `just` installed to run it.